-Opossums may wander into garages when the door is left open.
-First, remove access to food (example: bird seed bags) or trash.
-Then open the garage door before dusk and sprinkle an 8-inch band of white flour under it-and watch for exiting footprints.
-Close the door once the animal is gone.
+Opossums may wander into garages when doors are left open.
+First, remove access to food (for example, bird seed bags) and trash.
+Then open the garage door before dusk and sprinkle an 8-inch band of white flour under it.
+Watch for exiting footprints and close the door once the animal is gone.

 Opossum Stuck in Fence or in Tree

 Make sure the opossum is really stuck!
 If a dog has run him up a tree or onto a fence, he won't move until the threat is long gone.
-If the opossum is truly stuck in a fence, contact your local animal control for help.
+If the opossum is truly stuck in a fence, contact your local animal control agency for help.

 Opossums Under Deck/Shed

 No need to do anything, as opossums are nomadic and will leave on their own very soon.
 They are gentle and non-aggressive animals who will not attack anyone.
-If you won't tolerate them, seal off the deck or shed using an L-shape barrier design, but it is critical not to entrap animals or separate parents from babies who will starve without them (caution: there may be other wildlife using the deck or shed).
+If you won't tolerate them, seal off the deck or shed using an L-shape barrier design, but it is critical not to entrap animals or separate parents from babies who will starve without them (remember that there may be other wildlife using the deck or shed).
 We generally recommend sealing off the deck with mesh while leaving one exit hole and putting a one-way door over that hole so that the opossum can leave but not return.
 Leave the door in place for at least three days.

 Opossum in Trash Can

 Opossums are attracted by the smell of food but get stuck inside and can't climb out.
-Slowly tip the can on its side and the opossum will come out when he's ready (they don't move when scared, so it may take awhile).
+Slowly tip the can on its side and the opossum will come out when he's ready (they don't move when scared, so it may take a while).
 If you are uncomfortable doing this, use a broom to gently tip the trash can over.
-Get a secure lid for the trash can (or use bungee cords or get the Animal Stopper brand trash can) so the problem doesn't recur.
+Get a secure lid for the trash can (or use bungee cords or get the Animal Stopper brand trash can) so the problem doesn't happen again.

 Opossum in Window Well